 Q: What does Amazon Kinesis Streams manage on my behalf?

 Amazon Kinesis Streams manages the infrastructure, storage, networking, and configuration needed to stream your data at the level of your data throughput.
 You do not have to worry about provisioning, deployment, ongoing-maintenance of hardware, software, or other services for your data streams.
-In addition, Amazon Kinesis Streams synchronously replicates data across three facilities in an AWS Region, providing high availability and data durability.
+In addition, Amazon Kinesis Streams synchronously replicates data across three availability zones, providing high availability and data durability.

 Q: What can I do with Amazon Kinesis Streams?

 Amazon Kinesis Streams is useful for rapidly moving data off data producers and then continuously processing the data, be it to transform the data before emitting to a data store, run real-time metrics and analytics, or derive more complex data streams for further processing.
 The following are typical scenarios for using Amazon Kinesis Streams:

 - Accelerated log and data feed intake: Instead of waiting to batch up the data, you can have your data producers push data to an Amazon Kinesis stream as soon as the data is produced, preventing data loss in case of data producer failures.
 For example, system and application logs can be continuously added to a stream and be available for processing within seconds.

 - Real-time metrics and reporting: You can extract metrics and generate reports from Amazon Kinesis stream data in real-time.
 For example, your Amazon Kinesis Application can work on metrics and reporting for system and application logs as the data is streaming in, rather than wait to receive data batches.